Pienkowski/Pact_engage/README.md

+# Readme for 'Spatial Predictors of Landowners’ Engagement in the Restoration of the Brazilian Atlantic Forest'

 This repository is associated with the manuscript 'Spatial Predictors of Landowners’ Engagement in the Restoration of the Brazilian Atlantic Forest'.
 The repository contains the following files: